Supporting policies based on empirical investment behaviour

 Owing to constraints on time, attention, and individuals’ ability to process information, the evaluation of investments may lead to biased choices.
 For example, individuals tend to value immediate rewards much more than they value future rewards.
 Likewise, individuals value losses larger than gains of equal amounts.
 As a consequence, individuals may fail to invest in energy efficiency measures which involve higher costs today, but save money on energy bills over many years.
 Moreover, the discount rates observed from actual investments reflect other “barriers to energy efficiency” such as poor information about the energy performance of appliances and homes, or limited ability to borrow money from banks.

 Discount rates are key parameters in energy-economic models used by policy makers in designing and evaluating energy efficiency policies.

 BRISKEE addresses household decision-making and its implications at three levels: The micro, meso and macro level.
-At the micro level, factors influencing individual decision-making will be elicited in a representative survey.
-At the meso level, the impact of policies addressing decision-making on long term energy demand will be investigated using the energy demand models FORECAST and Invert/EE-Lab.
-At the macro-level, BRISKEE will assess the effects of energy efficiency improvements on the economy using the macroeconomic model ASTRA.
+At the micro level, factors influencing individual decision-making are elicited in a representative survey.
+At the meso level, the impact of policies addressing decision-making on long term energy demand is investigated using the energy demand models FORECAST and Invert/EE-Lab.
+At the macro-level, BRISKEE assesses the effects of energy efficiency improvements on the economy using the macroeconomic model ASTRA.

 The time and risk preferences of individuals accounting for differences in household characteristic, technology characteristics and countries.
 The impact of time discounting and risk preferences on the diffusion of energy efficient technologies.